alank976/markdown-resume/index.md

 - Develop applications for synthetic prime brokerage, Delta one and Equity finance business in agile software development manner
 - Work closely with front office to understand user requirements and identify business priorities
 - Deliver quality solution to support business growth and also care code cleanliness, and maintainability
-- Leverage latest technologies and software craftmanship methodologies to further improve quality of end product and also team productivity
+- Leverage latest technologies and software craftsmanship methodologies to further improve quality of end product and also team productivity

 ---